 - If a power line falls on your vehicle, do not get out.
 Wait for assistance.

-- If you are in a mountainous area or near unstable slopes or cliffs, be alert for falling rocks and other debris as well as landslides.
+- If you are in a mountainous area or near unstable slopes or cliffs, be alert for falling rocks and other debris and landslides.
 (Red Cross)

 After an Earthquake